Graphic Microbiota Diversity and Urbanization

 2022

-Extension to the collection and characterization of fermented food microbiomes, supported by The Rockefeller Foundation and in collaboration with the Periodic Table of Food Initiative (PTFI)
+Extension to the collection and characterization of fermented food microbiomes, supported by The Rockefeller Foundation and in collaboration with the Periodic Table of Food Initiative (PTFI).

 2022